 Amazon Seller Central, FBA, Amazon Advertising

 Each guide below includes a complete category hierarchy, classification rules, required attribute mappings, and common mistakes to avoid.
-Select your industry to get started.
+Pick your industry to get started.

-These universal categorization pitfalls affect product discoverability, data quality, and marketplace compliance across every industry.
+These categorization pitfalls hurt product discoverability, data quality, and marketplace compliance across every industry.

 Using a flat or shallow category tree with only 1-2 levels, forcing dissimilar products into the same broad categories.

-Build a hierarchy with 3-5 levels of depth.
-Move from broad groupings to specific product types so each leaf category contains truly similar products.
+Build a hierarchy with 3-5 levels.
+Move from broad groupings to specific product types so each end-level category contains truly similar products.

-Mixing naming conventions like "T-Shirts", "t shirt", "Tee Shirts", and "Tees" across different parts of your catalog.
+Mixing naming styles like "T-Shirts", "t shirt", "Tee Shirts", and "Tees" across different parts of your catalog.

-Make categories mutually exclusive.
+Make categories distinct.
 Each product should have one clear primary category.
 Use attributes (e.g., "Waterproof: Yes") instead of creating overlapping category branches.

-Not defining required attributes per category, leading to incomplete product data that varies wildly between products in the same category.
+Not defining required attributes per category, leading to incomplete product data that varies widely between products in the same category.

-Create an attribute schema for each leaf category specifying which attributes are required vs. recommended, including their data types and allowed values.
+Create an attribute schema for each end-level category that specifies which attributes are required vs. recommended, including their data types and allowed values.

-Building a completely custom taxonomy from scratch without reference to any established standard, making marketplace mapping painful later.
+Building a completely custom taxonomy from scratch without any reference to an established standard, making marketplace mapping painful later.

 Start from an industry-standard taxonomy (Google Product Category, UNSPSC, GS1 GPC) and customize it to your needs.
 This simplifies marketplace compliance and data exchange.

-WisePIM uses artificial intelligence to classify your entire product catalog automatically — no manual mapping required.
+WisePIM uses AI to classify your entire product catalog automatically.
+No manual mapping required.

 Upload your product catalog via CSV, API, or direct integration.
 WisePIM accepts product titles, descriptions, images, and existing attributes.